ECP-CANDLE/Supervisor/workflows/cp-leaveout/README-chained.md

   * Edit uno_baseline_keras2.py to replace uno_default_model.txt  with uno_auc_model.txt
   * Set `BENCHMARKS_ROOT` in your submission script (see below), e.g., test-1.sh, to this compute node writable Benchmarks directory.
-* Data:
+* The following data files are required:
-  * plan json file (e.g., `plangen_cell1593-p4_drug1779-p1.json`)
+  * A plan json file (e.g., `plangen_cell1593-p4_drug1779-p1.json`)
-  * dataframe csv (e.g., `top_21.res_reg.cf_rnaseq.dd_dragon7.labled.feather`), a feather or parquet
-  file will be faster.
+  * A dataframe file (e.g., `top_21.res_reg.cf_rnaseq.dd_dragon7.labled.feather`), a feather or parquet file will be faster.

 ## Running the Workflow ##

-Sample files for configuing and running the workflow are in the `test-chained` directory.
+Sample files for configuring and running the workflow are in the `test-chained` directory.
 The workflow itself is launched using the python script `py/run_chained.py`.
 Essentially, `run_chained.py` does the following:

-1. reads a configuration specifying what files to use, how many stages to run, and how to configure those stages (e.g. PROCS, WALLTIME, etc.),
+1. Reads a configuration file specifying what data files to use, how many stages to run, and how to configure each of those stages (e.g. PROCS, WALLTIME, etc.),
-2. generates a UPF file for each stage where each upf file contains the node ids to run for that stage,
+2. Generates a UPF file for each stage where each UPF file contains the node ids to run for that stage,
-3. runs each stage as a separate UPF workflow job, managing the job and parent model weight location dependencies appropriately.
+3. Runs each stage as a separate UPF-style workflow job, managing the job and parent model weight location dependencies appropriately.

-The individual stage job submission follows the pattern of the other Supervisor workflows where a *test* submission script is executed which in turn sources *sys* and *prm* configurations, and then calls an other script (e.g., `swift/cpl-upf-workflow.sh`) and the executes the swift script (e.g., `swift/cpl-upf-workflow.swift`).
+Each individual stage job submission launched by `run_chained.py` follows the pattern of the other Supervisor workflows where a *test* submission script is executed which in turn sources *sys* and *prm* configurations, and then calls another script (e.g., `swift/cpl-upf-workflow.sh`) that performs further configuration and executes the swift script (e.g., `swift/cpl-upf-workflow.swift`).

 `run_chained.py` performs this individual job submission for each stage by:

-1. adding environment variables such as PROCS and WALLTIME to the environment
+1. Ading environment variables such as PROCS and WALLTIME to the environment
-2. running the submission script (e.g. test-1.sh) with this environment
+2. Running the submission script (e.g. test-1.sh) with this new environment

+### Arguments

 `run_chained.py` takes 3 arguments: